(effective January 1, 2022)

 This may include, but is not limited to: inferences about attitudes, behavior, characteristics, or preferences.

-Business Purpose Disclosure: Service Providers such as analytics providers, marketing providers, operating system and platform providers, legal counsel, and external auditors.
+Business Purpose Disclosure: Service Providers such as analytics providers, marketing providers, operating system and platform providers, public authorities / government bodies, legal counsel, and external auditors.

 As permitted by applicable law, we do not treat deidentified data or aggregate consumer information as PI and we reserve the right to convert, or permit others to convert, your PI into deidentified data or aggregate consumer information.
 We have no obligation to re-identify such information or keep it longer than we need it for our own purposes.